 The department of mathematics and statistics has a long tradition of posing a problem of the week.
 You are invited to submit solutions to these problems.
 The current problem of the week coordinator is Professor Talsma.
 Look for problems on math-news and on the bulletin board outside the department office.

-Calvin's Problem Solving Club is an informal gathering of mathematics students who are interested in solving problems and presenting their solutions to one another.
+Calvin's Problem-Solving Club is an informal gathering of mathematics students who are interested in solving problems and presenting their solutions to one another.
 The club meets weekly, typically in the early evening.
 A schedule of meeting times and other information will be posted later in the semester.

 If you are interested in joining the Problem Solving Club, contact Professor Professor Pruim.

-First Year Seminar (Math Students)
+First-Year Seminar (Math Students)

-Each fall the department of mathematics and statistics offers a weekly seminar for first year students who are interested in mathematics and want to learn more about it.
+Each fall the department of mathematics and statistics offers a weekly seminar for first-year students who are interested in mathematics and want to learn more about it.
 The seminar introduces students to a wide variety of mathematical topics and applications and is open to all first-year students.
 You do not need to be a mathematics major or minor to attend.

-This year's seminar (also listed as MATH 190 in the college catalog) meets on Wednesdays at 3:30pm.
+This year's seminar (also listed as MATH 190 in the university catalog) meets on Wednesdays at 3:30pm.
 If you are interested in the seminar but have a schedule conflict, please contact Professor Venema or Professor Dekker.
 You may also choose to audit MATH 190.

-More information about the first year seminar is announced in mathematics courses and via math-news.
+More information about the first-year seminar is announced in mathematics courses and via math-news.
 (Subscribe to math-news)

 Calvin's January interim term allows you to devote full-time study to a single mathematics course.
 In recent years, interim courses have covered such topics as graph theory, nonlinear dynamical systems and chaos, game theory, applications of linear algebra and mathematical modeling.